SysKitTeam/docs-point/docs/ai-agents-and-apps/ai-agents-and-apps-settings.md

 ## Prerequisites

 To set up and configure AI Agents:
+* You need the Global Administrator role.
-* The **service account** you connect in Syskit Point needs to have the **Power Platform Administrator** role.
+* You need a **service account** with a **Power Platform Administrator** role assigned.
   * Syskit Point signs in with this account to read the agents across your tenant.
-* The user configuring these settings must have the **Global Administrator** role to grant all the agent configuration permissions required on the settings screen.

 ## AI Agents in Settings